-While collecting filtrate, maintain the test temperature within $\pm$ 5°F ( $\pm$ 3°C).
+While collecting filtrate, maintain the test temperature within $\pm 5^{\circ}F$ ( $\pm 3^{\circ}C$ ).
 If the back pressure rises during the test, cautiously reduce the pressure by opening the needle valve on the receiver and drawing off some of the filtrate into the graduated cylinder.

-- 23. After 30 minutes the test is over.
+- 23. After 30 minutes, the test is over.
 Immediately close (tighten) the top and bottom valve stems to seal off the cell. - 24.
 Allow a minimum of 5 minutes for the filtrate in the receiver to cool to avoid vaporizing.
 Collect filtrate by opening the needle valve on the receiver and leave it open until fluid ceases to evacuate the valve. - 25.
-Close (tighten) the needle valve on the receiver. - 26.
-Turn the regulator t-screws on both the inlet and back pressure receiver counterclockwise until the t-screw feels "loose".
-This will close off the flow of pressurized gas.

-- 27. Release the pressure from the inlet pressuring unit to the cell by opening the needle valve (turn counterclockwise). - 28.
-Open the outlet valve on the back pressure receiver to release pressure and collect any remaining filtrate. - 29.
-Remove the top retaining pin and lanyard and remove the manifold block from the valve stem. - 30.
-Remove the back pressure assembly by releasing the retainer pin and lanyard.
+Close (Tighten) the needle valve on the receiver. - 26.
+Turn the regulator T-screws on both the inlet and back pressure receiver counterclockwise until the T-screw feels "loose".
+This will stop the flow of pressurized gas. - 27.
+Release the pressure from the Inlet pressuring unit to the cell by opening the needle valve (turn counterclockwise). - 28.
+Release the pressure from the back (bottom) pressuring unit to the receiver body by pulling outward on the knob which will open the bleeder valve. - 29.
+Remove the top and bottom retaining pins and remove the two pressure assemblies.